Updated: Jul 26

 Pain is an inevitable walk of a Jesus follower.
 If Jesus felt pain, why do you think you should be immune?

 If I have privilege, it's only because of my position in Christ.
 It certainly would never come from my skin color.
 And your skin color, doesn't determine my success or favor.

 No one likes the pruning process.
 Typically a time of discomfort in spirituality is due to pruning which then leads to bearing more fruit but, being cut does not have to equate to being cut off.

 I am the true vine, and my Father is the gardener.
 He cuts off every branch in me that bears no fruit, while every branch that does bear fruit he prunes[a] so that it will be even more fruitful.
 You are already clean because of the word I have spoken to you.
 Remain in me, as I also remain in you.
 No branch can bear fruit by itself; it must remain in the vine.
 Neither can you bear fruit unless you remain in me.
 I am the vine; you are the branches.
 If you remain in me and I in you, you will bear much fruit; apart from me you can do nothing.
 John 15:1-5

-Over the next five blogs, I am going to dive into this verse and what Jesus is saying here.
-I've actually wrote about a part of this verse early in the year here: The Safety of Remaining
+In the next blog, I am going to dive into this verse and what Jesus is saying here.
+I've actually written about a part of this verse early in the year here: The Safety of Remaining

 Coincidence that God is having me revisit it?
 Not a chance.